-Learn more about the red-headed woodpecker including what they look like, what they eat, and how to attract them to your backyard.
+Learn more about the red-headed woodpecker, including what males and females look like, what they eat, and what their call sounds like.

 Many woodpeckers have some red on their heads, including the common red-bellied woodpecker.
 But the red-headed is one of the few with a full head of scarlet.
 The red-bellied woodpecker has a red crown and nape.